 go4zero project

 GO4ZERO will deploy an innovative air-oxyfuel switchable kiln with carbon purification technology at Holcim’s cement plant in Obourg, Belgium.
 CO2 will then be sequestered under the North Sea.
-The project aims to be operational by 2029 and store around 1.1 million tonnes of CO2 per year.
+The project aims to be operational by 2029 and store around 1.1 million tons of CO2 per year.

 In 2023, the project was selected for a grant from the EU Innovation Fund.